Migrant children in U.S. are being held in unlicensed shelters, lawyers say - WDEF

 Some facilities holding unaccompanied migrant children are operating illegally without licenses and committing several other violations, according to a team of lawyers who oversee a court-ordered agreement dictating where — and how — the government can house the children.

 The lawyers sent a list to the Justice Department of more than a dozen facilities that failed to produce licenses when inspected.
-One of them is a rapidly expanding facility in Homestead, Florida, that is the largest facility for unaccompanied children in the country and run by a company that cannot access the state’s child abuse background system because it does not have the required license.
+One of them is a rapidly expanding facility in Homestead, Florida.
+It is the largest facility for unaccompanied children in the country, and run by a company that cannot access the state’s child abuse background system, because it does not have the required license.

 The agreement set rules regarding the treatment of immigrant minors in federal custody, including mandating that shelters meet state standards, keep children in the least restrictive environments possible and provide reasonable accommodations for private visitation and contact with families.